 - handful of baby spinach

-- Toss the above ingredients in a high speed blender.
-Blend, and pour into popsicle molds.
+- Toss the above ingredients in a high speed blender and blend until smooth.

 - Chill until frozen, and serve.